 Diagnosis is the primary method of detecting hormone imbalance, and doctors can detect these imbalances from the symptoms.
 Usually, hormone levels are detected through running blood tests.
 A blood test will show your thyroid, cortisol, testosterone, and estrogen levels.

 Based on your symptoms, your doctor might suggest you undergo an ultrasound.
 This will check your pituitary gland, ovaries, testicles, uterus, and thyroid.
+As a naturopathic doctor in Honolulu, Hawaii, Dr. Diana Joy Ostroff believes in identifying and treating the underlying condition which may be leading to your disease, rather than chase symptoms.

 Additionally, your doctor might also offer a pap smear test.
 This is to detect cysts or tumors.
 Based on the requirement, your doctor might perform magnetic resonance imaging (MRI), Sperm Count, X-Ray, Thyroid, and Biopsy.